 2018 might have been an intense year for some, and that’s why having music to fall back on is a must.
-I did a few things differently this time around, namely the monthly playlist naming conventions, which I am incredibly proud of (hyperlink this).
+I did a few things differently this time around, namely the monthly playlist naming conventions, which I am incredibly proud of.
 But one thing has stayed constant; my yearly Top 10 roundups of my favorite albums.
 Here are the ten albums that really shaped my musical sensibilities from this past year.

 TOP TEN ALBUMS OF 2018: